-Our TCA Business involves the offer and sale of extended vehicle service contracts, debt protection products, vehicle protection plans and other miscellaneous vehicle protection products, which are subject to a wide range of federal, state and local laws and regulations.
-The Departments of Insurance of U.S. states have regulatory authority over our TCA Business.
-Our TCA Business is subject to state licensing and registration requirements, and financial responsibility and security requirements.
+Our TCA business involves the offer and sale of extended vehicle service contracts, debt protection products, vehicle protection plans and other miscellaneous vehicle protection products, which are subject to a wide range of federal, state and local laws and regulations.
+The Departments of Insurance of U.S. states have regulatory authority over our TCA business.
+Our TCA business is subject to state licensing and registration requirements, and financial responsibility and security requirements.
 For additional information, please refer to the risk factors captioned: "Our operations are subject to extensive governmental laws and regulations.
-If we are found to be in purported violation of or subject to liabilities under any of these laws or regulations, or if new laws or regulations are enacted that adversely affect our operations, our business, our reputation, financial condition, results of operations, and prospects could suffer" and "Our TCA Business is subject to a wide range of federal, state and local laws and regulations, some of which we may have not have been previously been subject.
-If we are found to be in purported violation of or subject to liabilities under any of these laws or regulations, or if new laws or regulations are enacted that adversely affect our TCA Business, our business, results of operations, financial condition, cash flows, reputation and prospects could suffer."
+If we are found to be in purported violation of or subject to liabilities under any of these laws or regulations, or if new laws or regulations are enacted that adversely affect our operations, our business, our reputation, financial condition, results of operations, and prospects could suffer" and "Our TCA business is subject to a wide range of federal, state and local laws and regulations, or if new laws or regulations are enacted that adversely affect our TCA business, our business, results of operations, financial condition, cash flows, reputation and prospects could suffer."